 # Study Design

-We're aiming to simplify the process of creating excellent UX research that will help move your team forward.
+We're aiming to simplify the process of creating excellent research wherever you are in your design process, from strategy to implementation.

 # Define a Goal

 The first step is to determine what you want to get out of your research, write it down, and get some buy-in from team members.
 To determine your goal first ask, am I doing evaluative or generative research?

 - Evaluative research is what you do when you have something to evaluate, be it a website, prototype or app prototype.

 - Generative research is what you do, usually before you have begun to build, to determine your strategic direction.

 For evaluative research, discovering usability problems is a common goal, but you can learn many other things too: like what features are most engaging, assess the appeal of visual design alternatives, or benchmark the extent to which users identify with a brand.
 Here are some examples of common research questions questions, for both generative and evaluative research.

 - What are the motivations, needs, and pain points for people when they think about topic X?